octopize/avatar-paper/README.md

 seaborn==0.11.1
 ```

-there is also a `requirements.txt`.
+There is also a `requirements.txt`.

 ## R packages

 Install all required packages on the top of each R notebooks with the command `install.packages('PACKAGE_NAME')`.
 They are also presented in the `sessioninfo.txt` with their dependencies.

 # How to use it

 This code is mainly jupyter notebooks and dataset.
 It is written in Python and R.

-- Run the following command in a terminal.
-   `jupyter notebook # open a notebook`
+- Run the following command in a terminal.  `jupyter notebook # open a notebook`
 - Open notebook - such as `messageAB_aids.ipynb`.
 - For R kernel: Install required packages with the command line `install.packages('PACKAGE_NAME')` if it was not done previously.
 - Run the cells.

-# Strucutre
+# Structure

 ```
 avatar_paper